hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Note that in the ISO 8601 specification, a trailing Z on the time string indicates that no time zone offset should be applied (so the time zone is GMT+0).
-If a server recieves an input value wihout the trailing Z, it should still interpret the time zone as GMT+0 rather than a local time zone.
+If a server receives an input value without the trailing Z, it should still interpret the time zone as GMT+0 rather than a local time zone.
 This is true for time strings with all fields present and for truncated time strings with some fields missing.